danirus/django-comments-xtd/docs/tutorial.rst

    2. Otherwise a confirmation email is sent to the user with a link to confirm the comment.
 The link contains a secured token with the ``TmpXtdComment``.
 See below :ref:`the-secure-token-label`.

- 4. Pass control to the ``next`` parameter handler.
-That must be ``{% url comments-xtd-confirmation-requested %}``:
+ 4. Pass control to the ``next`` parameter handler if any, or render the ``comments/posted.html`` template:

    #.
 If the instance of ``XtdComment`` has already been created, redirect to the the comments's absolute URL.

    #.
-Otherwise inform the user about the confirmation request sent by email.
+Otherwise the template content should inform the user about the confirmation request sent by email (see the *multiple models demo site* templates directory for an example).

-4. The user **clicks on the confirmation link**, in the email message. *Django-comments-xtd* view ``confirm`` handles the request:
+4. The user **clicks on the confirmation link**, in the email message. *Django-comments-xtd* ``confirm`` view handles the request:

  #.
 Checks the secured token in the URL.
 If it's wrong returns a 404 code.

  #.
 Otherwise checks whether the comment was already confirmed, in such a case returns a 404 code.

  #.
-Otherwise send *django-comments-xtd* signal ``confirmation_received``.
-You can register a receiver on this signal to do some extra process before approving the comment.
+Otherwise sends a ``confirmation_received`` signal.
+You can register a receiver to this signal to do some extra process before approving the comment.
 See :ref:`signal-and-receiver-label`.
 If any receiver returns False the comment will be rejected and the template ``django_comments_xtd/discarded.html`` will be rendered.

  #.
 Otherwise an instance of ``XtdComment`` finally hits the database, and